telerik/ajax-docs/controls/window/client-side-programming/radwindow-object.md

 | **remove_resizeEnd** |Removes a function declared with the **add_resizeEnd** function.|
 | **remove_resizeStart** |Removes a function declared with the **add_resizeStart** function.|
 | **remove_show** |Removes a function declared with the **add_show** function.|

+>tip See the [Setting Client Event Handlers by Using JavaScript]({%slug window/client-side-programming/events/setting-handlers-by-using-javascript%}) article for an example that shows how to set client event-handlers.

 ## Examples